Qiu Xiaolong: Adaptations

-Ten of the thirteen Inspector Chen novels were adapted as BBC Radio 4 dramas from 2015 to 2019, starring Jamie Zubairi as Chen and Dan Li as Detective Yu.
+Ten of the Inspector Chen novels were adapted as BBC Radio 4 dramas from 2015 to 2019, starring Jamie Zubairi as Chen and Dan Li as Detective Yu.
 The adaptations were handled by Joy Wilkinson (Death of a Red Heroine, Red Mandarin Dress, The Mao Case, Don't Cry, Tai Lake and Hold Your Breath, China) and John Harvey (A Loyal Character Dancer, When Red is Black, A Case of Two Cities, Enigma of China and Shanghai Redemption).

 In 2011, it was announced that the Inspector Chen novels would be adapted into a series of seven feature films, to be made as a co-production between Australia and China.
 There has been no further word on the project since then.

 In 2019, The Mao Case was adapted into a French graphic novel as "La Danseuse de Mao" ("A Dancer for Chairman Mao").